 What if we submerged ourselves in the leadership world?
 What if we read leadership books or blogs (plug here for Chris!), listened to leadership tapes or podcasts, and spend time with leaders stronger than ourselves?
 Wouldn’t that cause us to grow as leaders?

 If we focus more on becoming great leaders, we don’t have to worry as much about how we approach others.
 It will come naturally.
-It will affect our professionalism, confidence, integrity, attitude and those around us, too.
-Everyone will be better for it.
+It will affect our professionalism, confidence, integrity, attitude, and those around us, too.
+Everyone will be better at it.

 What have you done to become a better leader?